 Attorney John S. Williams is a caring and compassionate lawyer who goes out of his way to treat clients like family.
 He prides himself on being open, honest, and accessible to all his clients and will do everything in his power to get a positive outcome in your case.

-Located on Canal Street, The Law Offices of John S. Williams serves clients in New Orleans and offers legal representation on a contingency fee basis.
+The Law Offices of John S. Williams serves clients in New Orleans and offers legal representation on a contingency fee basis.
 That means you owe us nothing unless we win your case.
 It’s that easy.
 Contact us today to learn more.